 Mutual funds charge a combination of transparent and not-so-transparent costs that add up.
 It's simply the way they are structured.
 Most, but not all, of these costs are necessary to the process.
 Most could be a little cheaper; some could be a lot cheaper.
 But it's nearly impossible to get rid of them altogether.
 ETFs have transparent and hidden fees as well—there are simply fewer of them, and they cost less.

 Mutual funds charge their shareholders for everything that goes on inside the fund, such as transaction fees, distribution charges, and transfer-agent costs.
 In addition, they pass along their capital gains tax bill on an annual basis.
-These costs decrease the shareholder's return on his investment.
+These costs decrease the shareholder's return on their investment.
 On top of that, many funds charge a sales load for allowing you the pleasure of investing with them.

 Most actively managed funds are sold with a load.
 Most of these funds are sold through brokers.
-The load pays the broker for his efforts and gives an incentive to suggest a particular fund for your portfolio.
+The load pays the broker for their efforts and gives an incentive to suggest a particular fund for your portfolio.

 To be fair, mutual funds do offer a low cost alternative: the no-load fund.
 True to its name, the no-load fund has no load.
 Every single dollar of the $10,000 that you want to invest goes into the index fund; none of it is whisked away by a middleman.
 The reason for this is that you do all the work that the stockbroker does for the average investor.
 You do the research and you fill out the forms to purchase the fund.
 In essence you are paying yourself the broker's commission, which you invest.